Twisted commutativity and conjugacy ratio in groups: Introduction

 \begin{reptheorem}{thm:hyp group tcr 0} Let $G$ be a hyperbolic group, and let $\phi \in \mathrm{Aut}(G)$ be of finite order.
 Then $\tcr_{X}(\phi, G) = 0$ for any finite generating set $X$ of $G$. \end{reptheorem}

 We show that $\tcr_{X}(\phi, G) = 0$ also holds for certain Artin groups $G$ and selected automorphisms $\phi$, as in \cref{prop:DA} and \cref{exmp:RAAG tcr 0}.

 Finally, while this paper introduces the two concepts in the title and provides computations for several classes of groups, there are many research avenues widely open.
 Our initial results lead to open questions, conjectures and invitations to generalisations, which we collect in \cref{sec:reflections}.
+An Appendix by Corentin Bodart, added after the first version of the paper was made public, shows that, for virtually abelian groups, the values of $\tdc$ and $\tcr$ do not depend on the generating set, but are group invariants.